NelsonMinar/vector-river-map/README.md

 vector tiles roughly one tenth the size and time to process.

-* `serve.sh` is a simple shell script to invoke Gunicorn and the TileStache webapp.
+* `serve.sh` is a simple shell script to invoke Gunicorn and the TileStache webapp and serve it at [http://localhost:8000/](http://localhost:8000/).
 In a real production deployment this should be replaced with a server management framework.
 (It's also possible to serve TileStache via CGI, but it's terribly slow.)